-The Democratic Socialist Republic of Sri Lanka has a prime minister who is the leader of the Cabinet business in the country and is appointed by the president.
+The Democratic Socialist Republic of Sri Lanka has a prime minister who is appointed by the president and serves as the leader of the Cabinet.
 The president is the head of the government and chief of state.
-The position of the Prime Minister was created in 1947 when the country was still a colony of Britain and was known as Ceylon.
+The position of the prime minister was created in 1947 when the country was still a colony of Britain and was known as Ceylon.
 The country became a republic in 1972, and the name changed from the prime minister of Ceylon to prime minister of Sri Lanka.
-The Prime Minister was the head of the government and was also the minister of defense and external affairs, but in 1978 the constitution was changed to create the executive president who was head of government and head of state.
-The prime minister will act as president in the event the position of presidency becomes vacant.
-The prime minister will serve as president until the parliament convenes to elect another president or till new elections are called to elect a new president.
+The current prime minister of Sri Lanka is Ranil Wickremasinghe.

 Prime Ministers Of Sri Lanka Since 1972

 Jayewardene served as the prime minister of Sri Lanka from 1977-1978.
 He was born to a well-known Ceylonese family.
 He received his early education at Bishops College and later attended Royal College for his secondary education.
 He later joined Colombo Law College and graduated as an advocate.
 In 1938 he became one of the activists in the Ceylon National Congress.
 He later became its secretary in 1940 and was elected to the colonial legislature in 1943 after he won the Kelaniya by-election.
 In the 1977 elections, Jayawardene replaced Sirimavo Bandaranayake as the prime minister of Sri Lanka.